gerfest776/gerfest776/README.md

   </a>
 </h1>

 # My name is German Gritsenko.
 And I have a dream.
-Whoops, it that a JOJO REFERENCE?
+Whoops, is that a JOJO REFERENCE?
 <br/>
 <img align="right" alt="GIF" src="https://i.kym-cdn.com/photos/images/newsfeed/000/970/895/31e.gif" width="450"/>